 Housing assistance

-High school equivalency classes including GED and HiSET, test preparation, and Free Application for Federal Student Aid (FAFSA) help
+High school equivalency classes including test preparation, and Free Application for Federal Student Aid (FAFSA) help

 Foster care alumni social activities

 Boards must establish a written memorandum of understanding (MOU) with transition centers in the workforce area where the Workforce Solutions Office provides services.
 This MOU will facilitate the development of services at foster youth transition centers sponsored by TWC with the TANF funding provided to the transition centers.
 The MOU must establish a cooperative and mutually beneficial relationship that furthers the goals of both parties, and it must ensure that services are targeted toward youth who are: